Find an ADHD Therapist Near You

 The largest directory of ADHD specialists, maintained by Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), the top ADHD advocacy organization.

 Large therapist directory with ADHD filtering.
-Search by location, insurance, and treatment approach.
+Search by location, insurance, and support approach.
 Check provider profiles to verify ADHD specialization.

 Attention Deficit Disorder Association's directory of professionals specializing in adult ADHD.
 Great for finding adult ADHD specialists.